bsoelch/Concat/doc/concat.md

 the type of a static procedure arguments has to be of type `type` or an integer type

-resolving of static arguments: procedure arguments are resolved from right to left, a static procedure argument is determined by its first (detectable) appearance:
+resolving of static arguments:
-- if the first occurrence of the static argument is as an parameter, the compiler expected a constant value of the correct type as the corresponding procedure argument
+If a static argument appears in the input signature of a procedure, the compiler will automatically resolve the correct value and will ignore the corresponding parameter, otherwise the argument has to be given as a constant value at the correct position in the signature
-- if the first occurrence of a static argument is within the type of another argument, the matching type/integer will be used to define the static argument

 Examples: